+Introduction or spread o Low Medium

+invasive non-indigenous

-Introduction or spread of invasive non-indigenous Low Very Low High species Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High
+species Q: High A: Medium C: Medium Q: High A: High C: High Q: High A: Medium C: Medium

-The effects of invasive species on Saccharina latissima appear to be limited, or been fully documented in the literature.
+The effects of invasive species on Saccharina latissima appear to be limited, or not fully documented in the literature.
 Strong & Dring (2011) found that the invasive macroalgae, Sargassum muticum, did not pose a threat to Saccharina latissima stands in Strangford Lough, Northern Ireland, indicating the ability of this species to withstand competition from the invader.
-However, the grazer, Lacuna vincta preferentially grazes on Saccharina latissima over the invasive macroalgae Codium fragile in the Gulf of Maine, USA (Chavanich & Harris., 2004).
+However, the grazer, Lacuna vincta preferentially grazes on Saccharina latissima over the invasive macroalgae Codium fragile in the Gulf of Maine, USA (Chavanich & Harris, 2004).
 If similar conditions exist in UK waters, where native grazers preferentially feed on the native Saccharina latissima, then the invasive species will have an initial advantage, and may potentially out-compete Saccharina latissima, leading to the loss of the biotope.

-The survival of Saccharina latissima in harbours and docks despite heavy fouling by epibionts has been documented in the south west of England (Johnston et al., 2011), while the health of these kelp is undetermined; their presence illustrates the resilience of this biotope against this pressure.
-However, if Saccharina latissima is out-competed by an invasive macroalgae, its recolonization could be prevented by heavy fouling of non-native origin, in a similar way that native fouling organisms have prevented re-colonization and recovery of Saccharina latissima beds in the Skagerrak area (Andersen et al., 2011).
+The survival of Saccharina latissima in harbours and docks despite heavy fouling by epibionts has been documented in the south west of England (Johnston et al., 2011).
+While the health of this kelp was undetermined; their presence illustrated the resilience of this biotope against this pressure.
+However, if Saccharina latissima is out-competed by invasive macroalgae, its recolonization could be prevented by heavy fouling of non-native origin, in a similar way that native fouling organisms have prevented recolonization and recovery of Saccharina latissima beds in the Skagerrak area (Andersen et al., 2011).
+If an invasion of ephemeral turf algae is coupled with a large-scale disturbance event (e.g. a storm) Saccharina latissima is likely to be vulnerable, and consequently, the whole biotope could be at risk (O'Brien et al., 2015).